-Senior preferred bond issuance in foreign currencies is the most important pillar in the Issuer's market funding.
-Inaugural issuance under the programme was in 2015, with continued issuance on a regular basis to date.
+Bond issuances in foreign currencies is the most important pillar in the Issuer's market funding.
+The size of the Issuer's EMTN programme is EUR 2 billion and was increased in size from EUR 1.5 billion in 2017.
+The inaugural issuance under the programme was made in autumn 2015 with continued issuance on a regular basis to date.
 In 2021, the Issuer published a Sustainable Finance Framework with a second-party opinion from Sustainalytics.
-The framework was updated in January 2024.